haashhish/AI-Detection-Tool/README.md

 Datasets:
 - Datasets used in this project are not included in the repository and should be requested via email.
 Please send your request to mohamedh_4@aucegypt.edu with a brief explanation of your use case.

+Note: This project is my thesis work at AUC during Spring 2024 and is intended for educational and research purposes.
+Any use of the provided code should appropriately cite this repository and the associated thesis.
 If you have any questions or requests, feel free to contact me at mohamedh_4@aucegypt.edu